pwing93/X32-.scn-converter/README.md

 # X32-.scn-converter
 Convert Showfiles from x32/m32 to an input and output list as a text file
+UPTODATE: 9TH OCTOBER 2021